 Safe assumption!
-Here
+Here is the research.

 If we add a clean diet, plenty of water and a safe amount of sunshine, I believe it improves the potential healing capacity significantly.
 In fact, major depression has been linked to glucose intolerance.
-Check it out
+Check it out.

 The major obstacle with severe depression is that all of the above require a basic level of motivation to accomplish, especially over a 12-week period.
 Much of the time, that motivation is simply not there among the severely depressed.